leduynhat/AirSENSE_outdoor/README.md

+# AirSENSE Outdoor

+AirSENSE Outdoor is the official device version of AirSENSE project from SPARC laboratory

+# Introduction

+## IDE

+AirSENSE Outdoor is developed using Arduino IDE.

+## Setting Up

+See the setup guides in the doc folder

-# AirSENSE_outdoor
+# Usage
-The first version of AirSENSE outdoor device - monitoring air quality